Vascular malformations often visible at birth

 - Pulsed dye laser (use of a laser to destroy abnormal vessels) and intralesional steroids (a medicine to decrease swelling).
 This technique is performed by a dermatologist

-- Surgical removal of lesions by a pediatric plastic surgeon
+- Surgical removal of lesions by a pediatric or adult plastic surgeon

 - Laser treatment for airway and oral hemangiomas performed by ear/nose/throat surgeons